avisekksarma/scripts/README.md

 # scripts
-A collection of scripts to help me in many usecases
+A collection of scripts to which are helpful in many usecases